Libyan rebel to give Gaddafi hat to his father

 CAIRO A Libyan rebel, wearing a flamboyant military peaked hat that he said he had seized from Muammar Gaddafi's bedroom in his Tripoli compound, said he planned to give the trophy to his father.

-Speaking to Britain's Sky News, the bearded fighter identified only as al-Windy, was among the fighters who stormed Gaddafi's Bab al-Aziziya compound in the Libyan capital Tripoli on Tuesday, seizing weapons and trophies.
+Speaking to Sky News, the bearded fighter identified only as al-Windy, was among the fighters who stormed Gaddafi's Bab al-Aziziya compound in the Libyan capital Tripoli Tuesday, seizing weapons and trophies.

 "I just went inside his room, Gaddafi's bedroom, and I was really, I was like 'Oh my God'.
 I am in Gaddafi's room.
 Oh my God.
 Then this thing happened.
 I found this, oh my goodness," the rebel said, taking the red and grey hat embroidered with gold thread off his head.